Wheel Speed Sensors

 Wheel speed sensors are a necessary ABS component and sensor input.
 It is used to inform the ABS control module of rotational wheel speed.

-There are two types of sensors found on today's vehicles, the passive and the active.
-The conventional passive sensor consists of a magnetic pin with fine copper wire wrapped around to create a magnetic field.
+Two types of sensors are found on today's vehicles: the passive and the active.
+The conventional passive sensor comprises a magnetic pin with fine copper wire wrapped around it to create a magnetic field.
 This sensor changes polarity as a toothed metal ring, called a tone ring, passes through its field.
 The tone ring is attached to a part rotating at the same speed as the wheel, such as an outboard CV joint, the axle shaft, or the differential of a rear-wheel-drive vehicle.

 A passive sensor creates an AC signal that changes frequency as the wheel changes speed.
 The ABS control module converts this AC signal to a digital signal for interpretation.
 It monitors all-wheel speed inputs.
-If one wheel starts to rotate slower than the others, the system reduces hydraulic pressure to that wheel until it regains traction.
+When one wheel starts to rotate slower than the others, the system reduces hydraulic pressure to the brake unit, preventing a skid by allowing it to spin until it regains traction.

 An active wheel speed sensor creates a digital signal.
-This type of digital wheel speed sensor uses a hall effect or a variable reluctance signal with a square wave pattern.
+This digital wheel speed sensor uses a hall effect or variable reluctance signal with a square wave pattern.
 The sensor may have two or three wires.
-One of which is used as a voltage power supply from the ABS control module.
+One is used as a voltage power supply from the ABS control module.
 A digital sensor has more accuracy at slow speeds.
 It's also capable of detecting which direction the wheel is turning.